IBM/ubiquity-docker-plugin/README.md

 CIDR = "192.168.1.0/24"    # This is the subnet mask to which the NFS volumes will be exported.
 Access to created volumes will be limited to this subnet.
 ```

-After the plugin has been started, restart the Docker engine daemon so it can discover the Ubiquity Docker Plugin:
+The plugin must be started prior to the Docker daemon on the host.
+Therefore, if Docker is already running, after the plugin has been started, restart the Docker engine daemon so it can discover the Ubiquity Docker Plugin:
 ```bash
 service docker restart
 ```

-#### Common errors
+### Common errors
 If any of docker volume management commands responds with following errors message, it is highly likely that ubiquity-docker-plugin and ubiquity service are not able to communicate
 with each other.
 Please check the storageApiURL specified while starting the plugin
 ```bash
 Error response from daemon: create fdsfdsf: create fdsfdsf: Error looking up volume plugin spectrum-scale: Plugin does not implement the requested driver
 ```

+## Available Storage Systems
+### IBM Spectrum Scale
+With IBM Spectrum Scale, containers can have shared file system access to any number of containers from small clusters of a few hosts up to very large clusters with thousands of hosts.

+The current plugin supports the following protocols:
+ * Native POSIX Client
+ * CES NFS (Scalable and Clustered NFS Exports)

 ### Supported Volume Types